 The assets and liabilities acquired by the Company in a business combination are measured at the book value of the combined party in the consolidated financial statements of the ultimate controlling party on the date of combination.
 Among them, if the accounting policy adopted by the merger party is different from that adopted by the Company before the merger, the accounting policy is unified based on the principle of importance, that is, the book value of the assets and liabilities of the merger party is adjusted according to the accounting policy of the Company.
-If there is a difference between the book value of the net assets acquired by the Company in the business combination and the book value of the consideration paid, first adjust the balance of the capital reserve (capital premium) or equity premium).
+If there is a difference between the book value of the net assets acquired by the Company in the business combination and the book value of the consideration paid, first adjust the balance of the capital reserve (capital premium or equity premium), the balance of the capital reserve (capital premium or equity premium).
 If it is insufficient to offset, the surplus reserve and undistributed profits will be offset in sequence.

-For the accounting treatment method of business combination under the same control through step-bystep transactions, see V. Important accounting policies and accounting estimates.
-VI.
-Preparation method of consolidated financial statements (5) accounting treatment of special transactions.
+For the accounting treatment method of business combination under the same control through step-by-step transactions, see Chapter X, V. important accounting policies and accounting estimates.
+6. Preparation method of consolidated financial statements (5) accounting treatment of special transactions.